 It’s important to note that while there has been significant progress in the field of gene therapy, there are still many challenges to be overcome, including issues related to the efficiency of gene delivery, potential side effects, and the long-term stability and safety of the introduced genes.
 As of my last training cut-off in September 2021, many gene therapies are still in the experimental stages and are subject to ongoing clinical trials to evaluate their safety and efficacy.

-The post Gene therapy applications of DNA transfection reagents appeared first on Transfection Reagents for Blood Cells.
+The post Gene therapy applications of DNA transfection reagents appeared first on Blood Transfection.

 ]]>